nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   the index number shown in the displayed company list.
 The indexes must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* The `REMINDER_DATE`, `DESCRIPTION` and `STIPEND` here can be left blank, allowing you to remove previously added information which may be erroneous.
+  * `REMINDER_DATE`, `DESCRIPTION` and `STIPEND` fields can be left blank, allowing you to remove previously added information which may be erroneous.
 * More restrictions for command parameters can be found [here](#c-role-restrictions)

 **Examples:**